kdabiria/myBank/README.md

 - Then click finish.

-- After createing your virtual device on top right choose the device and click the green Run app button.
+- After creating your virtual device on top right choose the device and click the green Run app button.

   [Back To The Top](#myBank)